 - Suggested: Execute final versions of the code.
 Once all the code has been edited to accommodate the changes in the data, run it to ensure it runs without error and that the new results are consistent with those reported in the accompanying published or working paper.

 - Suggested: Maintain file structure for data users.
 First check the repository’s policy and process guidelines for uploading.
-Each repository has a different process.
-We recommend zipping all of the files you have prepared in one folder so that the all files will be downloaded together in the appropriate structure.
-(NOTE: The Dataverse unzips archive files when data is uploaded so that double zipping will ensure the files remain zipped once on the server.
-This preserves the file structure, which will make it easier for other researchers to navigate and understand the data and other files, but will also result in some loss of functionality.
-For instance, the Dataverse Data Exploration function allows users to view and analyze data on the Dataverse site but cannot be used with zipped files.)
+Each repository has a different process.2 We recommend zipping all of the files you have prepared in one folder so that the all files will be downloaded together in the appropriate structure.
+(NOTE: Dataverse unzips archive files when data is uploaded, but stores the folder structure for cases when the package is downloaded as a whole.)

 - Study identification: Project title; names of all principal investigators (if available including research ORCID numbers); keywords; and conflict of interest or funder information

 - Study overview: Target population, intervention type, methodology, whether this is a panel study, anticipated survey rounds (if panel study, then list number of surveys in this round), project description, project period, related publication or working paper.